AndrewFromMelbourne/AndrewFromMelbourne/README.md

-- 👋 Hi, I’m Andrew
+- 👋 Hi, I’m Andrew.
-- 👀 I’m interested in Linux/C++, Picosystem/C++, Linux low level graphics, ZigBee
+- 👀 I’m interested in Linux/C++, Linux low level graphics.
-- 🌱 I’m currently learning the minutiae of Modern C++, Python best practice.
+- 🌱 I’m currently learning the minutiae of Modern C++.

 <!---
 AndrewFromMelbourne/AndrewFromMelbourne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.